ttscoff/howzit_old/README.md

     say "Phew, we did it."
     ```

-Multiple blocks can be included in a section. @commands take priority over code blocks and will be run first if they exist in the same section.
+Multiple blocks can be included in a topic. @commands take priority over code blocks and will be run first if they exist in the same topic.

 ### Variables

-When running commands in a section, you can use a double dash (`--`) in the command line (surrounded by spaces) and anything after it will be interpreted as shell arguments.
+When running commands in a topic, you can use a double dash (`--`) in the command line (surrounded by spaces) and anything after it will be interpreted as shell arguments.
 These can be used in commands with `$` placeholders. `$1` represents the first argument, counting up from there.
 Use `$@` to pass all arguments as a shell-escaped string.

-For example, the section titled "Test" could contain an @run command with placeholders:
+For example, the topic titled "Test" could contain an @run command with placeholders:

     ## Test
     @run(./myscript.sh $@)